-A copy of the parent notice is included in the appendix of this handbook.
-This notice is intended to inform parents of inappropriate behavior.
+The parent notice is intended to inform parents of inappropriate behavior.
 Parents are asked to discuss any behavior infraction with their child, sign a copy of the notice, and have the child return it to the teacher the next school day.